 Testing the LV-PUR131 brightness level in a darkened room.
 It’s one of the lowest-brightness units I’ve used, which can be both good and bad.
 The controls have no backlighting which some people might not like.
 However, all-in-all, it’s really nice in the dark.

-As I’m a light sleeper as some of you all, I always test products to see how they fare in a darkened room just like you’d have at night time.
+As I’m a light sleeper like some of you, I always test products to see how they fare in a darkened room just like you’d have at night time.
 That’s because occasionally I’ve come across products that are a bit too bright and could be an annoyance if you’re trying to sleep.

 I’m happy to say the LV-PUR131 looks wonderful in the dark.
 The display panel is excellent and not bright at all – in fact it uses a very soft light level that’s absolutely no problem at all.

 However, as I mentioned in the control section earlier, trying to see the buttons can be a problem in the dark as they don’t have any backlighting.

 The LV-PUR131S model offers a few differences that improve over the standard LV-PUR131.
 The biggest feature is smartphone control via WiFi connectivity.

 The LV-PUR131S serves as an upgraded version of the standard model and offers a few differences: